unmojang/drasl/README.md

 ## API

-Drasl has its own API for managing users, players, and invitations.
+Drasl has its own API for managing users, players, bans, and invitations.
 Documentation is [here](https://doc.drasl.unmojang.org).

 Drasl implements the Mojang API, documented here on [The Minecraft Wiki](https://minecraft.wiki):